patelshyamal16/Moly-Ninja/README.md

 # Moly-Ninja
-# Assets has the scripts folder in that folder it contains all the codes for the game
+# Assets folder has the script folder in that folder it contains all the codes for the game